jaryncolbert/jaryncolbert_hugo/content/about.md

 date: 2019-03-31T17:08:46-04:00
 ---

-Hi, I'm Jaryn (pronounced like Karen but swap in a "J").
+Hi, I'm Jaryn (_pronounced like Karen but swap in a "J"_).
 I'm a recent Brooklyn transplant originally from Silver Spring, Maryland.
-Welcome!

 ## Recent